 George Jones

-According to country musician Waylon Jennings, "If we (country singers) all could sound like we wanted to, we'd all sound like George Jones."
+According to Waylon Jennings, “If we country singers all could sound like we wanted to, we’d all sound like George Jones.”

-George Jones was born in Saratoga, Texas, and grew up in Colmesneil, Texas.
-His father was a violent alcoholic who would sometimes return home in the middle of the night, wake up George, and demand that he sing.
-Despite the way music was abusively thrust on him, Jones continued to perform.
-When he was nine years old, his father bought him his first guitar, and he began busking on the streets of Beaumont.
-He left home at 16 and went to Jasper, Texas, where he sang and played on the radio.
+Born in Saratoga, Texas, and raised in Colmesneil, George Jones grew up under the shadow of an abusive, alcoholic father who would sometimes burst in late at night, wake him, and demand that he sing.
+Despite music being forced on him, Jones continued performing.
+At age nine, his father bought him his first guitar, and he began busking on the streets of Beaumont.
+He left home at sixteen for Jasper, Texas, where he sang and played on local radio.

-Jones' first hit came with "Why Baby Why" in 1955.
-That same year, while touring as a cast member of the Louisiana Hayride, Jones met and played shows with Elvis Presley and Johnny Cash, who would become a lifelong friend.
+Jones scored his first hit, “Why Baby Why,” in 1955.
+That same year, while touring with the Louisiana Hayride, he crossed paths with Elvis Presley and Johnny Cash—performing shows with them and forming a lifelong friendship with Cash.

-For the rest of the 1960s, Jones practically owned country music.
-He divorced his first wife and married fellow musician Tammy Wynette, and the couple became known as "Mr. and Mrs. Country Music."
-Jones' drinking and drug abuse created problems at home, including an incident where Wynette claimed that Jones fired a shotgun at her.
-They divorced but recorded another album together in 1980, scoring a hit with "Two Story House."
-Jones also earned a Grammy in 1980 for "He Stopped Loving Her Today," as well as Single of the Year and Song of the Year, even though he hated the song.
-Jones spoke publicly about his hopes for a reconciliation and would jokingly reference Tammy in some of his songs, such as his 1981 hit "If Drinkin' Don't Kill Me (Her Memory Will)."
+Throughout the 1960s, Jones dominated country music.
+He divorced his first wife and married fellow star Tammy Wynette, and the pair became known as “Mr. and Mrs. Country Music.”
+But Jones’ alcoholism and drug abuse created chaos at home, including an incident in which Wynette claimed he fired a shotgun at her.
+Even after their divorce, they reunited professionally, scoring a 1980 hit with “Two Story House.”
+That same year, Jones won a Grammy, Single of the Year, and Song of the Year for “He Stopped Loving Her Today,” a song he famously hated.

 George Jones performs "She Thinks I Still Care"